Treatment

 For most substances, the withdrawal process will cause fluctuation in a person’s blood pressure, heart rate, and temperature.
 Thus, physicians and medical staff will closely monitor the vital signs of individuals during supervised detox.

+Physicians and medical staff will also provide prescription withdrawal medications.
 The purpose of prescription withdrawal medications is to ease the pain that comes from substance withdrawal during detox.
-The purpose of medical supervision is to make sure that every detox patient is taken care of if something goes medically wrong during detox.
+Medical supervision’s main purpose is to ensure that every detox patient is taken care of if something goes wrong.

 Next Steps After Detox